This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 What happens to a retired couple’s Social Security benefits when a spouse dies?

-The surviving spouse can either get the survivor benefit or their own retirement benefit, but not both.
+The surviving spouse can either get the survivor or their retirement benefit, but not both.
 Social Security will pay whichever is higher.

 Joint Annuity Payments

-If you get a joint annuity, it pays the same amount of money even after your spouse dies.
-The big advantage is that it will help with money if Social Security is not as much.
+If you get a joint annuity, it pays the same amount even after your spouse dies.
+The significant advantage is that it will help with money if Social Security is not as much.

 You can either have an annuity that will give you money right now or one that will give you money in the future.
 For example, with deferred income annuities, you choose when the payments start.